Notes on Thermit Welding

 ‘Fe3O4 + Al’ is called a thermit mixture, and due to the exothermic chemical reaction, three products are produced: iron (used as filler material), aluminum oxide (as slag), and heat for melting.

-Thermit mixture (8Al + 3Fe3O4) can be ignited only at about 1200°C, but special igniting powders are used to initiate the reaction at a much lower temperature Barium.
+Thermit mixture (8Al + 3Fe3O4) can be ignited only at about 1200°C, but special igniting powders are used to initiate the reaction at a much lower temperature, Such as Barium.

 Thermit welding on Atlanta street car